NDF-Poli-USP/it-public/computational-resources/ssh-keys-guide/README.md

 ```

 - Continue with `Enter` on all fields
-- Copy the contents of the public key
+- Copy the contents of the public key to send it to the system administrator
 ```
 type %userprofile%\.ssh\id_ed25519.pub
 ```